antokingsly07-ctrl/BrandForgeAi/README.md

 * No domain or trademark availability is ever claimed — every name carries the disclaimer `No automatic domain/trademark verification performed.`

 ---

-## License

-MIT — do what you want, but don't claim the simulated output is verified legal advice.